carolinafishes/carolinafishes.github.io/_posts/collection/2016-02-15-swordfish.md

 However, swordfish have a major weakness.
 Sometimes, they come to the surface by day to bask in the sun.
 This makes them an easy target for an opportunistic hunter with a harpoon.
 <br>

 Swordfishing harpooning in the 1800's used remarkably similar gear to whaling.
-In Massachusetts, harpooning swordfish was an industry onto itself that was still active up through the 1960's, by then using a combination of boats in the water with sent out to spot fish from the air.
-Then the industry changed.
+In Massachusetts, harpooning swordfish was an industry onto itself that was still active up through the 1960's, by then using planes to first spot fish from there before sending out boats over the water.
+But by the 1970's the open ocean fishing industry changed dramatically.
 <br>
 <h3> Enter long-lining </h3>
 <br>